LyonsLab/StarBLAST/docs/4_StarBLAST-HPC.rst

    mkdir -p SAME/PATH/TO/HPC/DATABASE/DIRECTORY/

-Now you have set up the :code:<DATABASE> directories but you still need the databases.
-Databases can be parsed manually through BLAST+'s `makeblastdb` if you have your own :code:`.fasta (or .faa, .fna)` files or you can use the same databases as StarBLAST-Docker.
+Now you have set up the :code:`<DATABASE>` directories but you still need the databases.
+Databases can be parsed manually through BLAST+'s `makeblastdb` if you have your own :code:`.fasta (or .fa, .faa, .fna)` files or you can use the same databases as StarBLAST-Docker.
 In order to use the latter, you need to have iRODS installed (JetStream comes with iRODS pre-installed) and a CyVerse account.
 Then, do:

 .. code::